 In their roles as medical consultants, pathologists and laboratory directors work with an extensive and heterogeneous clientele base consisting of clinicians and pathologists.
 In disclosing a referring client's potential medical error, therefore, the pathologist must consider the potential harm to his or her professional relationships.
 When an error is caused by a technician in the lab, additional layers of complexity in the disclosure process are introduced.
 These include the responsibilities of the technician, the laboratory manager, the laboratory director, and the health care organization to disclose.
 However, while error disclosure in such circumstances is encouraged by laboratory accrediting organizations, specific guidelines for laboratory directors detailing particulars on the actual error disclosure in such circumstances are lacking.
-Standardizing specific guidelines delineating what error events should be disclosed, the timing of error disclosure, and parties to whom the event should be disclosed may prove a helpful resource to pathology laboratory directors.
+Standardizing specific guidelines delineating what error events should be disclosed may prove a helpful resource to pathology laboratory directors.